UBrau/SPARpipe/README.md

 1. Design primers for your set of RNA processing events of interest.
 Avoid amplicons of dramatically different length to minimize amplification bias, and genes with dramatically different expression lest you sequence mostly the few most highly expressed events.
-2. Check primers using `CheckPrimers.R`.
+2. Check primers for 3'-overlaps using `CheckPrimers.R`.
+We have found that overlaps of 5 bp and more cause primer dimer problems.
 3. Create a CSV file detailing the coordinates and sequences of the different parts of each amplicon.
 Their properties and connections are provided by a string in column *structure*:
    * C1: upstream constitutive exon (part)